izzyreal/vmpc-docs/controls.rst

 Keyboard
 --------
 For most controls you can display a tooltip that shows you which key on the keyboard is associated with it.
 In the case of the DATA wheel it's 2 keys -- one for clockwise and one for anti-clockwise.
-To display a control's keyboard shortcut in a tooltip hover over the control while holding one of the modifier keys on your keyboard (Shift, Control, Alt/Option, Command):
+To display a control's keyboard shortcut in a tooltip hover over the control while holding one of the following keys on your keyboard: :kbd:`Shift`, :kbd:`Ctrl`, :kbd:`Alt/Option`, :kbd:`Cmd/Windows/Meta`.
+It looks like this:

 .. image:: animations/keyboard-tooltips.gif